 Many schools use our theme-based lessons, which are differentiated 6 times.
 They include a series of warm-up activities, a writing checklist and then the main writing task to run these days.
 Some schools have found these presentations so useful that they have even extended them to a writing week!You can see all these lessons on our new curriculum maps.

 Remember to really inspire and motivate your pupils, always choose a group of pupils at the end of the day to become published authors.
+You can then use our printable certificates and lanyards to share and celebrate their achievements.

 Stay up to date with Pobble, be inspired by our teaching community and learn something new.
 Subscribe to the Pobble blog.